-- Slightly amending the raised intersection at Tamaki Drive / Cliff Road / Vale Road.
+- Slightly amended the raised intersection at Tamaki Drive / Cliff Road / Vale Road.

-- Slightly raising the existing roundabout at Polygon Road / St Heliers Bay Road (similar to Victoria Avenue / Shore Road).
+- Slightly raised the existing roundabout at Polygon Road / St Heliers Bay Road (similar to Victoria Avenue / Shore Road).

 - A new give way to control at the Polygon Road/Turua Street intersection.